-This project intends to improve the suitability of deer wintering complexes in Mackinac County by mechanical (masticator) or hand brushing wildlife openings to set back woody encroachment and improve cool-season grasses as high-quality food sources for deer. on the St. Ignace Ranger District.
+This project intends to improve the suitability of deer wintering complexes in Mackinac County by mechanical (masticator) or hand-brushing wildlife openings to set back woody encroachment and improve cool-season grasses as high-quality food sources for deer.
+On the St. Ignace Ranger District.
 This project will also improve habitat conditions for species such as ruffed grouse and pollinators by restoring natural forest opening conditions.
-This project is intended for Approximately 30 acres of small opening habitats on FS lands will be brushed removing encroaching woody vegetation.
-Opening average 1 to 4 acres.
-If funds are available after the preliminary treatment, SASC will purchase red oak saplings (approximately 2-4 feet in height) and wildlife shrubs Thorn-apple to be planted around some opening perimeters.
+This project is intended for Approximately 30 acres of small opening habitats on FS lands will be brushed, removing encroaching woody vegetation.
+Opening averages 1 to 4 acres.
+If funds are available after the preliminary treatment, SASC will purchase red oak saplings (approximately 2-4 feet in height) and wildlife shrubs, Thorn-apple to be planted around some opening perimeters.

 Partners include USFS contributing $10,000 in Biologist and Technician time and $50,000 in funds for project implementation.
-The Ruffed Grouse Society will contribute $5,000 from the Drummer Fund for early successional habitat creation of 10 acres.
+The Ruffed Grouse Society will donate $5,000 from the Drummer Fund for the early successional habitat creation of 10 acres.
 SASC will contribute approximately 200 hours of labor as an in-kind match valued at $4,828.
-The total planned match is $79.828.00 (84%).
-The total project is valued at $94,828.
+The total planned game is $79.828.00 (84%).
+The entire project is valued at $94,828.

 SASC has once again applied for a $15,000 grant to do work in the St. Martin Deer yard with the U.S. Forest Service and the Ruffed Grouse Society.
 Unfortunately, the current situation and Governor’s Executive Direction requires a temporary suspension of the grant program process.
 More to come soon.